Putin: Russia to station nuclear weapons in Belarus

 Russia will have completed the construction of a storage facility for tactical nuclear weapons in Belarus by 1 July, President Putin added.

-A small number of Iskander tactical missile systems, which can be used to launch nuclear weapons, have already been transferred to Belarus, he said.
+A small number of Iskander tactical missile systems, which can be used to launch nuclear weapons, have already been transferred to Belarus, President Putin said.

+He did not specify when the weapons would be transferred to Belarus.
+It will be the first time since the mid-1990s that Moscow will have based nuclear arms outside the country.

+The Soviet Union's collapse in 1991 meant weapons became based in four newly-independent states - Russia, Ukraine, Belarus and Kazakhstan - with the transfer of all warheads to Russia completed in 1996.